 Mulhouse hosts the departure of the Tour de France’s 6th stage.
 The last time that La Grande Boucle arrived in Mulhouse was in 2014.
 Tony Martin was on the attack during the whole day and in the last 50 kilometres he soloed to the win.
 The next stage started in Mulhouse to finish atop La Planche des Belles Filles.

-The stage also includes Le Markstein, Grand Ballon, Col du Hundsruck, Ballon d’Alsace, Col des Croix and Col des Chevrières, making it a testing day in the Vosges Mountains.
-Moreover, GC riders are tempted to open up the finale on the Chevrières, a punchy 3.5 kilometres climb at 9.5%, as the first rider over the summit earns a time bonus.
-A drop of more than 8 kilometres leads to a false flat of 4 kilometres before the haul up La Planche des Belles Filles kicks in.
+The stage also includes Le Markstein (10.8 kilometres at 5.4%), Grand Ballon (1.3 kilometres at 9%), Col du Hundsruck (5.3 kilometres at 6.9%), Ballon d’Alsace (11 kilometer à 5,8%) and Col des Croix (3.3 kilometres at 6.1%), making it a testing day in the Vosges Mountains.
+Moreover, GC riders are tempted to open up the finale on the Chevrères, a punchy 3.5 kilometres climb at 9.5%, as the first three riders over the summit earn time bonuses of 8, 5 and 3 seconds.

 The Chevrères is crested with 19 kilometres.
 The descent leads to a false flat of 4 kilometres, which runs to the foot of the final haul up.

 Time bonuses of 10, 6 and 4 seconds are awarded to the first three riders on the line.
 Plus, as mentioned, there are extra seconds available at the Chevrères.

 Another interesting read: results/race report 6th stage 2019 Tour de France.

 Tour de France 2019 stage 6: route, profiles, more